 OKAY!
 So now that all the Thanksgiving recipes are out of the way we want to remind you of one very, VERY important thing – DO NOT leave everything for the last minute.
 There are many things that you can start prepping prior to the big day!

 - Season your turkey 3 days prior.
 You’ll be happy you did it and your guests will love how flavorful your turkey will turn out.

 - Making Brussel sprouts?
 Wash and drain them the night before.
-Seems like something small, but any bit of time you can save will go a long way.
+It seems like something small, but any bit of time you can save will go a long way.

 - Cranberry sauce can be ready to go the day before or even 2 days!